David Thornton (American football)

-David Dontay Thornton (born November 1, 1978) is a former outside linebacker for the Indianapolis Colts and Tennessee Titans of the National Football League.
-In 2012 Thornton joined the Colts as the director of player engagement.
+David Dontay Thornton (born November 1, 1978) is an American former professional football player who was a linebacker for the Indianapolis Colts and Tennessee Titans of the National Football League (NFL).
+He played college football for the North Carolina Tar Heels.
+In 2012, Thornton joined the Colts as the director of player engagement.

 College career

-Thornton played college football at the University of North Carolina where he was teammates with Julius Peppers, and Ryan Sims.
-Originally a walk-on, Thornton's play eventually earned him a scholarship.
-In his senior year, Thornton was named second-team All-ACC and team MVP.
+Thornton played college football at the University of North Carolina at Chapel Hill, where he was teammates with Julius Peppers, and Ryan Sims.
+Originally a walk-on for the Tar Heels, Thornton's play eventually earned him a scholarship.
+In his senior year, he was named second-team All-ACC and team MVP.

 Professional career

 Indianapolis Colts

-Thornton was drafted in the fourth round in the 2002 NFL Draft by the Indianapolis Colts.
+Thornton was selected by the Indianapolis Colts in the fourth round of the 2002 NFL draft.
 Thornton best season came in 2003 when he led the Colts with 145 tackles and made two interceptions.
 In the 2005 season Thornton made 83 tackles and two quarterback sacks.